ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 limit is reached.

 # Operational Considerations
 When moving traffic between uncompressed and compressed contexts, the effective MTU will change.
-Therefore if the proxy intends to use compression, it SHOULD request it to the client at the earliest to avoid changing the MTU after Datagram Packetization Layer PMTU Discovery (DPLPMTUD) between the client and the target has already occured. {{?DPLPMTUD=RFC8899}}.
+This can hinder Datagram Packetization Layer PMTU Discovery (DPLPMTUD) between the client and the target {{?DPLPMTUD=RFC8899}}.
+To avoid that, if and endpoint intends to use compression, it SHOULD request it as early as possible.

 # IANA Considerations